valentina-s/tensors-in-CVML/README.md

 * learn about most common types of tensor decompositions

-* discuss applications of tensor decompositions in various applications
+* discuss applications of tensor decompositions in various domains
-  * background subtraction
-  * tensor faces

 * overview of recent work on connections between neural networks and tensor decompositions

 The jupyter notebooks use Python 3.